 Designing an AI to be specifically intelligent, as opposed to generally intelligent, is a way to regulate an AI’s abilities.
 Many of the tasks humans would like AIs to complete are rather complex.
 The hope of creating an AI is that and AI can complete tasks that would generally take some human consideration but not necessarily humane consideration.
 A great example of this is using an AI to evaluate whether or not to invest in a certain market or product.
 Imagine a representative from a startup makes a pitch about why it would be smart to invest in their company.
 Typically, many statistics and objective data will be presented to make a case for how much an investment would be worth.
 Ultimately, the decision to invest is made by a human who either is or is not interested in the company.
 Why and how the investor decides to invest in a company is due to many reasons, some from weighing objective pros and cons, others from personal interest and instinct.
 It goes without saying that the investor is expecting their decision to make them money; no investor would like to waste their money on a bad investment.
 In reality, bad investments happen all the time, so there must be a reason as to why an investor would make an incorrect evaluation.
-This could come from miscalculation or just trusting too much in their gut.
+This could come from miscalculation or just trusting too much in their gut – a “human” mistake.
 Either way, the human evaluation was flawed as the outcome was not as expected.
 An AI would hopefully be able to solve this sort of problem.
-To do this, though, the AI must have some sort of superior intelligence then the human in order to more accurately make investment decisions.
+To do this, though, the AI must have some sort of superior intelligence than the human in order to more accurately make investment decisions.
 The big question is what exactly is that sort of intelligence.
 Can an AI be built that can solve that problem and also not pose a threat to humans?
 Would an AI of that level of intelligence be inherently able to tackle unrelated problems?
 If it can, could an AI begin to learn to think in new ways?
 These questions are all asking about the ability of an AI to behave outside of its intended realm.
 The concern here is AI’s ability to learn and adapt, making it be able to increase its own intelligence over time.
 An AI must be useful, or else there is no reason to make one, so can a useful AI be made to solve complex human problems without creating one that has the ability to spiral out of control?
 Creating an AI to solve useful complex problems may require a level of general intellect that cannot be avoided.